saurabhannadate93/Whats-my-House-worth/README.md

 ##### - User input:

-This requires the following environment variables to be set in advance of running the code:
+This does not require you to set the environment variables in advance.
+Run the following command in bash:
 ```
 python run.py create_db --where=AWS --manual=yes
 ```